UH-CI/reproducibility-workshop-git-jupyter/git_lessons/using_git.md

 staging groups of files.

-`add` can be used to add stage an existing (tracked) file the repository knows about or an entirely new file (untracked) like 'analysis.Rmd' in the previous section.
+`add` can be used to add stage an existing (tracked) file the repository knows about or an entirely new file (untracked) like 'analysis.py' in the previous section.
 The syntax is the same.

 ### Stage all files in a single command {.exercise}